ietf/id-guidelines/README.md

 indicated, the guidance in this document applies to all streams.

 Internet-Drafts are prepared by people acting in possibly several roles, such as an author or an editor.
-This document uses the term “author”, but the guidance here applies to people acting in any role.
+This document uses the term "author", but the guidance here applies to people acting in any role.

 This document collects and summarizes requirements and guidance from